 The Giblin river case resulted in good overall size and extent agreement with the reconstructed fire at the south east head fire.
-However, there was an over prediction of the burned area on the south west flank (see Figure 4, area 'A').
+However, there was an over prediction of the burned area on the south west flank (see Figure 5, area 'A').
 Differences may be due to the following factors:

 - 1. The TASVEG dataset contained many different vegetation types, even in the relatively small area of the fire.
-For the simulation these were classified to known rate of spread models: dry eucalypt forest, grass land, moorlands, or un-burnable.
-These assumptions are likely to have introduced errors into the overall rate of spread, for example mapping wet eucalypt forest to a dry eucalypt rate of spread as well as treating rainforest as un-burnable. - 2.
+For the simulation these were classified to known rate of spread models: dry eucalypt forest, grass land, moorlands, wet eucalypt forest, or un-burnable.
+These assumptions are likely to have introduced errors into the overall rate of spread. - 2.
 A constant fuel age was assumed for the simulation.
 A detailed fuel age or fuel load map may improve the simulation through more accurate fuel load values. - 3.
 The ignition of the fire is only known to be within an area of 2km radius.
-Due to the multiple land classifications within the ignition region the simulation is sensitive to the start location.
+Due to the multiple land classifications within the ignition region the simulation is quite sensitive to the start location.